Advice for British nationals on insurance when travelling abroad

 When travelling overseas it is important to take out travel insurance.
 An emergency abroad can be extremely expensive.
 For example:

 - A stomach bug/infection treated in a Californian hospital with return flights cost £100,000

 - A fall resulting in a broken hip, treatment in a Spanish hospital with return flights cost £15,000

-Remember: the British Embassy or High Commission will not pay for this.
-Your credit card accident cover, home insurance or private health cover is not always sufficient.
+Remember: the British embassy, high commission or consulate will not pay for this.
+Your credit card accident cover, household contents insurance or private health cover is not always sufficient.
 If travelling within the European Economic Areas you will need an European Health Insurance Card (EHIC) as well as travel insurance - apply for your free EHIC

 What your travel insurance policy should cover

 Emergency medical cover

 The main purpose of travel insurance is to cover you for the potentially high cost of medical treatment and repatriation if you are injured or fall ill abroad.
 This should include: